How to Make Homemade Whipped Body Butter Using Essential Oils

 Adding Essential Oils to Personalize Your Body Butter

-- Peppermint or Spearmint- If you often suffer from achy muscles, then adding a few drops of peppermint or spearmint is a great option.
-Both essential oils have natural muscle relaxing qualities, making them ideal oils to use to naturally get relief from sore, or aching muscles.
-For those with sensitive skin, or children, spearmint should be used instead of peppermint as it is much milder.
+- Peppermint or Spearmint: If you often suffer from achy muscles, then adding a few drops of peppermint or spearmint is a great option.
+Both essential oils have natural muscle-relaxing qualities, making them ideal oils to use to naturally get relief from sore, or aching muscles.
+For children or those with sensitive skin, spearmint should be used instead of peppermint, as it is much milder.
 Peppermint may be too cooling and cause discomfort to sensitive skin.

 Before using essential oils, be sure to research the quality standards that your chosen company uses.
 Especially for those with sensitive skin, only essential oils that come from companies that apply rigorous quality testing should be used.
 My two favorite and most recommended essential oil companies are Doterra and Plant Therapy.